HeleneFi/The_Project/Conversation.to.Action-Pull.Platform.md

 Specify intents
 * Express our current and future desired/preferred contexts in relation to our reality and visualized interdependencies
 * Synchronize intents with purposes, to let the world orient itself around our visions.
 Example [Move Commons] (http://movecommons.org/about/)

-Synchronize resources and needs to maximize potential and impact

 Pull people and resources around [social objects as ‘attractors’] (http://www.slideshare.net/jess3/the-world-of-social-objects) –